 Since publication, I’ve visited many schools, libraries, and bookstores in Chicagoland and nationwide.

-For the past 20 years, I've researched the flamboyant blues legend, Buddy Guy with the hopes of publishing a book about him and the blues.
+For the past 23 years, I've researched the flamboyant blues legend, Buddy Guy with the hopes of publishing a book about him and the blues.
 (Although, we are not related, I truly do have an Uncle Buddy Guy who resides in Tennessee!)
 It should be noted that because of my research and interviews with his siblings, in 2005 I branched out to become Buddy's brother, Phil Guy's manager and booking agent.
-Phil and I were revising my Buddy Guy manuscripts to include Phil Guy, however Phil passed away August 20th from prostate cancer and complications from the terrible disease.
-He was diagnosed in January of 2008.
+Phil and I were revising my Buddy Guy manuscripts to include Phil Guy, however Phil passed away August 20, 2008 from prostate cancer and complications from the terrible disease.
+He was diagnosed in January.
 Phil performed and lived the best he could through July of 2008.
 He was a real trooper.

 I will move forward eventually with our plans on the book we were working on.
-It's been 11 years since his passing and my writing has taken a back seat to events such as our kids 3 weddings, births of 4 grandchildren and another one on the way, my husband's retirement, building a house, selling our condo unit, our move from metropolitan downtown Chicago, IL to living at Smith Mountain Lake in the Blue Ridge Mountains, in south western Virginia, to moving my mom from California to Virginia, and traveling.
+It's been 13 years since his passing and my writing has taken a back seat to events such as our kids 3 weddings, births of 5 grandchildren, my husband's retirement, building a house, selling our condo unit, our move from metropolitan downtown Chicago, IL to living at Smith Mountain Lake in the Blue Ridge Mountains, in south western Virginia, to moving my mom from California to Virginia, and traveling.

 My writing and stories expanded to include not only fiction, but non-fiction, biography, and chapter books.